lazyserp/CuraVie/README.md

 source venv/bin/activate  # On Windows: venv\Scripts\activate

 # Install dependencies
-pip install Flask Flask-Login Flask-WTF Flask-SQLAlchemy PyMySQL python-dotenv
+pip install -r requirements.txt
 3. Configuration
 Create a .env file in the root directory with your database details:

 DB_USER="your_mysql_user"
 DB_PASS="your_mysql_password"
 DB_HOST="localhost"
-DB_NAME="curavie_db"
+DB_NAME="curavie"
 SECRET_KEY="a-strong-random-secret-key"

 4. Initialize Database
-Run the setup script to create the database and tables:

-Bash

-python make_db.py
-5. Run the App
-Bash
+  create a datbase name curavie in your MySQL.

-flask run
+5. Run this command in terminal : flask run
 The application will be available at http://1227.0.0.1:5000.